Are You a Candidate for Dental Crowns?

-Anyone with damaged, decayed, discolored, or misaligned teeth might be an ideal candidate for dental crowns.
+Are You a Candidate for Dental Crowns? from Nice Nice Dental in Peoria, AZAnyone with damaged, decayed, discolored, or misaligned teeth might be an ideal candidate for dental crowns.
 Also called caps, these restorations have various uses in dentistry and are often combined with other restorations like implants and bridges.

 A dental crown is a tooth-shaped shell that covers up the visible part of a tooth, protecting it against bacteria, saliva, and bite forces while restoring its appearance.
 Dental crowns are long-term solutions for various dental issues, and they are usually recommended when less invasive treatments are not likely to be effective.